 It is known that the annual primary production in the ice-covered Arctic is among the lowest of all oceans worldwide, because both light and limited nutrient availability are the main constraining factors for phytoplankton growth under the ice.
 In a changing Arctic icescape, efforts have been devoted to better understand how phytoplankton primary production is responding to increasing light availability (eg. Fernandez-Mendez2015, Vancoppenolle2013).
 Many studies have been conducted in the vicinity of an ice edge to characterize primary production occurring under the ice sheet (Arrigo2012, Arrigo2014, Mundy2009).
 However, in such studies, due to logistical constraints, the underwater light field was often characterized by a limited number of light measurements.
 Other approaches, based on 24h ship-board incubations performed under incident light, have provided local estimates that were simply scaled to an assessment of percent ice-cover in the vicinity of the ship (Smith1995, Gosselin1997, Mei2003).
 Therefore, depending on whether light is measured under bare ice or in open water, the estimated primary production is either under- or overestimated.
 Different approaches based on remote sensing techniques and modelling have been used to reduce the uncertainties associated with estimates derived from local in-situ measurements.
 However, in an ecosystem model intercomparison study, Jin2015 showed that under-ice primary production was very sensitive to the light availability computed by atmospheric and sea ice models, reinforcing the need to develop new integrative strategies to adequately characterize the light field at large scale under heterogeneous sea ice surfaces.
 Our results show that upscaling primary production estimates derived from fine-scale local measurements using SIC derived from satellite imagery allowed reducing the error at larger spatial scales.
 Furthermore, it was found that even when SIC was high (> 95%), the use of a mixing-model approach helped to obtain better estimates (Figure 5).

 Based on our results, different strategies can be easily adopted to obtain the best possible estimates of primary production under spatially heterogeneous sea ice surfaces.
-First, one should measure light transmittance or irradiance at a spatial scale fine enough to capture the horizontal variability that is meaningful for the studied process.
+Firstly, one should acquire a sufficient number of P vs. E curves under different nutrient conditions that are representative for the region under investigation.
+Secondly, one should measure light transmittance or irradiance at a spatial scale fine enough to capture the horizontal variability that is meaningful for the studied process.
 The number of measurements should be chosen as a function of the sampling method and a reasonable degree of error (Figure 7, Table 3).
-Nowadays, this can be relatively easy achieved using ROV, SUIT or autonomous underwater vehicles (AUV).
+Nowadays, this can be relatively easily achieved using ROV, SUIT or autonomous underwater vehicles (AUV).
 Secondly, under heterogeneous sea ice surface, one should use extinction coefficients derived from upward radiance (Lu) measurements to propagate PAR in the water column because it is less influenced by the geometric effects of asea ice surface compared to downward irradiance (Katlein2016, Massicotte2018).
 Finally, local measurements can be upscaled at higher spatial scale using remote-sensing data such as sea-ice concentration.

 Conclusions